learn-co-students/dsc-functions-with-arguments-lab-online-ds-ft-100719/README.md

 Now we have an idea of how many reviews a typical restaurant has, but none of these restaurants have exactly that number of reviews.

-Which restaurants have a `review_count` within 150 of the average?
+Which restaurants have a `review_count` within 150 of the average? ("within 150" meaning exactly average, <= 150 fewer reviews than the average, or <= 150 more reviews than the average)

 Return a list of the restaurant names.